 What wood works best for Smoked Chicken Wings?

-According to the professionals, pecan wood or apple wood for smoking chicken and turkey are both excellent choices.
-Fortunately, there’s no need to soak the wood, either, just throw a couple chunks into the coals.
+According to professionals, pecan wood or apple wood for smoking chicken and turkey are both excellent choices.
+Fortunately, there’s no need to soak the wood, either, just throw a couple of chunks into the coals.

 Homemade Chicken Wing Rub: